 SHAKEN, STIRRED OR THROWN?

 Whilst a shaken Martini was made famous by no other than James Bond, it’s actually one you should never request.
 We recommend you leave the spying to 007 and the Martini expertise to us.
-Shaking a Martini may overdilute the drink, so you’ll find a stirred Martini is a better option to combine and chill your Martini.
+When it comes to making the perfect Martini, shaking may overdilute the drink, so you’ll find a stirring is a better option to combine and chill your Martini.
 However, we’d choose a thrown Martini every time.

 Now, “what is throwing?” we hear you ask.
 Let us explain; throwing is an old-school technique that us Sipsmith Swans think should never have gone out of fashion.
 Why?
 Because pouring a Martini from a tumbler high above your head into a tumbler held below not only looks impressive, but also releases aromatics, resulting in a silky-smooth sip.
 It requires a steady hand and razor-sharp accuracy but, like every expertly crafted gin cocktail, practice makes perfect.